FrimaKal/ibmQuantumAward2021/README.md

 (also, if you want to get again the learning processing after one run, you should restart runtime in order to get the same fitting process).

-the process of creating our NN model is in the Graph_State_Challenge_Submission_The_Learning_Process notebook, Graph_State_Challenge_Submission_The_Results is the real casablanca results notebook - where we check their fidelity.
+the process of creating our NN model is in the Graph_State_Challenge_Submission_The_Learning_Process notebook, Graph_State_Challenge_Submission_The_Results is the real casablanca results notebook - where we check the fidelity from the real results.

 besides these 2 notebooks, we have 3 files - 2 npy files and a NN folder: